libretime/libretime/docs/user-manual/preparing-media.md

 ## Silence in media files

-Before importing media, it is good practice to check for any silent sections in the media files.
-While LibreTime compensates for leading and trailing silence with the use of automatic cue-in and cue-out points, it is best to trim these files to the intended length before upload.
+Before importing media, it's good practice to check for any silent sections in the media files.
+While LibreTime compensates for leading and trailing silence with the use of automatic cue-in and cue-out points, it's best to trim these files to the intended length before upload.
 Two notable audio file editors for removing silent sections are [Audacity](https://www.audacityteam.org/) and [Ocenaudio](https://www.ocenaudio.com/).

 :::danger